 "Mount Must Dash" and the "Honeycomb Starway/Skyway" levels should get special mention for being sendups to other genres: "Mount Must Dash" is a level based on Mario Kart, meanwhile the "Honeycomb Skyway/Starway" levels are based off of top-down shooters.
-Not to mention that Starway and Skyway use a remix of the Gusty Garden Galaxy theme.
+Also, Starway and Skyway use a remix of the Gusty Garden Galaxy theme.

-Game Breaker: Peach in a Tanooki Suit due to her floating ability.
+Peach in a Tanooki Suit due to her extended floating ability.